AGENTS & ORCHESTRATION

 How Skill Loading Works

-The elegance: The agent is always the same.
+The principle: The agent is always the same.
 What changes is what it knows.
-New capability = new skill file.
+But how that knowledge loads determines whether the system is reliable or unpredictable.

 Building Your Skills Library